Our Statutes for the DogRescue Association

 If there is any doubt as to the interpretation of these statutes, or if cases occur that are not foreseen in the statutes, the matter will be referred to the next annual meeting.
 In urgent cases, the matter may be decided by the Board.
 A member undertakes, through his membership of the Association, not to bring an action before the General Court in respect of the application of these statutes.
 Disputes concerning the application of the statutes shall instead be settled in accordance with the provisions of § 26.

 To amend these statutes, a decision by annual meeting with 2 / 3 majority of the number of votes cast is required.
 Proposals to amend the statutes may be submitted in writing by both the member and the board.

 8 § Resolution of the association

-Resolution of the association requires the decision of annual meeting with 2 / 3 majority of the number of votes cast.
-Decisions on dissolution of the association shall state, in part, that the assets of the association shall be used for a specific purpose that promotes the dogs the association has as a target group, and also where and how long the dissolved association's documents, etc., shall be filed.
+For dissolution of the association, a decision is required by the annual meeting with a 2/3 majority of the number of votes cast.
+Decisions on the dissolution of the association shall state that the association's assets shall be used for a specific purpose that promotes the dogs the association's target group, and where and for how long the dissolved association's documents etc. shall be archived.

 MEMBERS OF THE ASSOCIATION

 Membership is granted by the Board of Directors or by the person to whom the Board delegated decision-making power.
 The application for membership may be rejected only if it can be assumed that the person concerned will counter the association's purpose or interests.
 The decision to reject the membership application must be made by the Board.